jhwinter/nep5-faucet/README.md

 # nep5-faucet
-A faucet for NEP5 tokens on the NEO testnet.
+A faucet for NEP-5 tokens on the NEO testnet.
+This project was forked from https://github.com/CityOfZion/neo-faucet

 ## Docker Installation
 0. Open a terminal